-- Swap in roasted veggies for the fresh veggies.
+- Swap in roasted veggies or grilled veggies for the fresh veggies.
 This would be a great way to use up leftovers.

 - Use fresh onions instead of pickled.
 Rinse under a cold water first to get rid of some of their bite.

 - Replace the feta with another cheese.
 Fresh mozzarella or goat cheese would both be yummy.